learn-co-curriculum/cs-traversing-trees-readme/README.md

     List<Node> deque = new LinkedList<Node>();

-You'll can use `List` methods but not all `Deque` methods.
+You can use `List` methods but not all `Deque` methods.
 And if you assign it like this:

     LinkedList<Node> deque = new LinkedList<Node>();